Interesting

 Because carbonyl groups are sp2 hybridized the carbon and oxygen both have unhybridized p orbitals which can overlap to form the C=O. In particular, α hydrogens are weakly acidic because the conjugate base, called an enolate, is stabilized though conjugation with the π orbitals of the carbonyl.

-READ ALSO: What online shopping is best?
+READ ALSO: What is occupation of your spouse?

 Why alpha hydrogens are acidic in nature?